 ATCA is committed to encouraging and developing new talent, promoting diversity among theater writers, and working to make arts journalism a more progressive and inclusive profession.

 The Helbing Mentorship Program has been designed to promote and amplify the voices of young LGBTQIA+ arts writers through scholarship, mentorship, and professional development.
 The Program, established in 2021, is a year-long mentorship to support the work of a theater writer.
 The program has been funded by ATCA members and others who seek to honor the memory of ATCA member and LGBTQIA+ pioneer Terry Helbing (1951-1994) who was a theater critic, editor, and co-founder of the Meridian Gay Theatre Production Company.
 ATCA members will work with the selected program participants to develop their critical work in a variety of established and emerging media — from print to on-line, from radio to podcast.
 ATCA will work with recipients to locate publication outlets for their products crafted during the mentorship year.

-ATCA members will serve as mentors for periods of a few months during the program, providing participants with a range of writing perspectives and multiple professional contacts by the end of the year.
+ATCA members and other professionals will serve as mentors for periods of a few months during the program, providing participants with a range of writing perspectives and multiple professional contacts by the end program period.
 Mentors will meet with the recipient and serve as resource, editor, and consultant on projects.

 Christopher Byrne, Chair

 Martha Wade Steketee

 For more information, contact the Helbing Committee at [email protected]